byrnehollander/gatsby-blog/content/posts/2020-19-04---Running-Hasura-on-the-Cheap.md

 ## The Biggest Issue With These Hosting Choices

 **The biggest downside to this approach is that you must manually sync your Heroku database URL with your self-hosted Hasura GraphQL Engine.** Before I implemented what I describe below, **my site was unusable after Heroku maintenance**.
+It doesn't matter if you're using a Dyno, a Droplet, or something else to self-host – your Heroku database credentials will eventually rotate and you'll want to be prepared.

 ### Why You Need This